 Exercise during first trimester tends to be challenging.
 The volume of blood pumped out by the heart each minute increases by 5-6 weeks gestation and blood pressure is decreased.
-All of these changes, while unnoticeable on the outside can create feelings of dizziness, rapid heart rate and the feeling of not being able to take a deep breath.
+All of these changes, while unnoticeable on the outside can create feelings of dizziness, rapid heart rate and fatigue.

 Exercise during early pregnancy is completely safe.
 But you will want to follow all the do’s and don’ts listed below.
 If you are concerned about the 2 week wait (2ww) or waiting on a beta test, we have a lot or pre-pregnancy and infertility advice on exercising during the two week wait and early pregnancy.